EddieC-xiu/Prox-Basket-Fill-Automation/SCALE_STRATEGY.md

 6. **Actually look at numbers** — simple logging: how often does cache hit per search term?
 If something is always a miss, we either cache it longer or warm it on purpose.

+If we ever added a proxy (e.g. to scrape something without an API), we’d rate-limit that too and cache hard so we’re not paying per request on the same “milk” search all day.

 ---

-That’s the gist: **cache what repeats, share state if we multiply servers, use AI sparingly, and improve from real user feedback instead of vibes.**
+**TL;DR:** cache what repeats, share state if we multiply servers, use AI sparingly, and improve from real user feedback instead of vibes.